newaetech/cw310-bergen-board/docs/README.md

 When set to "off", the power supplies on the FPGA side will be turned off, and signals driving the FPGA will be disabled.
 When set to "auto", the target power is controlled by the API (default is "on", but the user can now toggle it).
 This switch can be used to quickly turn the target power off without closing the USB computer connection, or to quickly toggle the target power to clear any corrupt configuration data.

+The USB control power can be toggled on and off with switch XX, near the USB-C data connector.
+This allows you to effectively turn off the entire board.
+Note the "USB-C PD" status LEDs may still stay on here, as there is still power applied via that connector (but disabled to the rest of the board).

 ### Power Good Monitoring

 The power good outputs are monitored by the microcontroller.
 If they cycle several times (indicating the device is struggling to maintain power), the device goes into fail-safe mode which shuts off the target power.
 This will often occur if your source power supply is insufficient, but could also indicate a short (such as an accessory board is shorting out).
 The failure will be indicated by the "Surge" LED coming on: